A Derivation of Intelligence from Guided Relation-Creation

 This is not the claim that nothing else matters.

-25. The Contact-Closure Theorem
+24. Contact-Closure Theorem

 We can now state the theorem.

-For a finite system whose relation-changing action is guided by a model, action remains guided by reality only if viability-relevant reality is preserved across five contact-sites:
+For a finite system whose relation-changing action is guided by a model, action remains guided by reality only if action-relevant, viability-relevant reality is preserved across five contact-sites:

 with:

-26. Intelligence
+25. Intelligence

 The path has been: